binpige0n/coursera-html-css-js/README.md

 # coursera-html-css-js
-For the Coursera course: HTML, CSS, and JavaScript for Web Developers by Johns Hopkins University..
+For the Coursera course: HTML, CSS, and JavaScript for Web Developers by Johns Hopkins University.